airKlizz/MultiDocMultiLingualSum/README.md

-# Multi-Document Multi-Lingual Summarization
+# Generating Extended and Multilingual Summaries with Pre-trained Transformers

-Code to reproduce data, models and results of the paper **Multi-Language Multi-Document Summarization**.
+Code to reproduce data, models and results of the paper **Generating Extended and Multilingual Summaries with Pre-trained Transformers**.

-## Multi-Wiki-News
+## WikinewsSum

 ### Reproduce the dataset

-All the code to create Multi-Wiki-News and reproduce stats and explaination are in the [``dataset``](/dataset) folder.
+All the code to create WikinewsSum and reproduce stats and explaination are in the [``dataset``](/dataset) folder.

 ### Load the dataset